-- 1. Create a file called /etc/dhcpd.conf with the contents as shown in Example 3.3.6. - 2.
-Create a file called /etc/named.conf that has the combined contents of the Example 3.3.7, Example 3.3.8, and Example 3.3.9 files that are concatenated (merged) in this specific order. - 3.
-Create the files shown in their respective directories as shown in Table 3.2.
+- 2. Create a file called /etc/named.conf that has the combined contents of the , , and files that are concatenated (merged) in this specific order. - 3.
+Create the files shown in their respective directories as shown in DNS (named) Resource Files.